-The UNM Cancer Center’s team of 130 researchers is making significant progress in developing new cancer drugs, genome sequencing, cancer prevention and cell signaling.
+The UNM Cancer Center’s team of more than 102 researchers is making significant progress in developing new cancer drugs, genome sequencing, cancer prevention and cell signaling.
 Supported by our Cancer Center Support Grant (P30CA118100), our scientists are clustered into three National Cancer Institute (NCI) research programs:

 New Mexico is rich with scientific and technological capabilities.
 Our researchers take advantage of the nearby resources by combining regional scientific strengths into our programs.
 UNM Cancer Center investigators regularly collaborate with scientists from our consortium partners, Sandia National Laboratories, Los Alamos National Laboratory, and Lovelace Respiratory Research Institute; and with scientists at New Mexico State University.
 These collaborations provide important insights and help to unlock some of cancer's most challenging questions.